 Figure 19.
 Area where the target appears (blue area in the Figure).

-The 3D head pointer point cursor (blue-green bipyramid in Figure 18) and the target (purple bipyramid in Figure 18) were displayed in front of the participant.
-The target appeared at a random position within 15 ° to the left and right of the subject’s gaze direction, and within 30 to 100 cm in depth, as shown in Figure 19.
-The direction of the target was determined randomly among six directions: up, down, left, right, front, and back.
+The 3D head pointer cursor (blue–green bipyramid in Figure 18) and the target (purple bipyramid in Figure 18) were displayed in front of the participant.
+The target appeared at a random position within 15 ° to the left and right of the subject’s direction of gaze and at a depth of between 30 and 100 cm, as shown in Figure 19.
+The direction of the target was determined randomly from six possible directions: up, down, left, right, front and back.

 The participant moved the cursor to the same position and posture as the target using a 3D head pointer.
-When the subject perceived the completion of the operation, he/she verbalized “instruction complete” to the Bluetooth headset.
-Markers were displayed at the center of the cursor and the target position and rotation, as shown in Figure 18.
+When the subject perceived that the operation had been completed, they verbalised ‘instruction complete’ into the Bluetooth headset.
+Markers were displayed at the centre of the cursor and at the target position and rotation, as shown in Figure 18.
 These markers were always visible to the participant regardless of the position and posture of the cursor and target, and the operator relied on these markers for position and posture indications.

 Steps 1)–3) were performed 12 times in succession in one experiment.
 The evaluation experiment was conducted under the following two conditions:

-Switching indications by voice recognition.
+switching indications by voice recognition,

-Switching indications by head gestures.
+switching indications by head gesture.

-A verbal questionnaire was administered after operation completion.
+A verbal questionnaire was administered after the operation was complete.

-The experiment was conducted using a total of 6 men and 6 women in their 20s and 30s, with the order of conditions A) and B) randomized.
-Procedures 1)–4) were performed at least 1 set as a proficiency time before conducting the experiment, and additional practice was conducted until the subject judged that he/she was proficient.
-Based on the above experiments, the usefulness of posture indication was verified according to the posture indication error and operation time.
-The usefulness of the switching instruction was verified by comparing the position error, posture error, and operation time in each condition.
-Finally, the usefulness of the 3D head pointer as a whole was verified based on the position indication error, posture indication error, and operation time.
+The experiment was conducted using a total of six men and six women in their 20s and 30s, with the order of conditions A) and B) randomised.
+Procedures 1)–4) were performed at least once as a practice run before conducting the experiment, and additional practice was conducted until the subject judged that they were proficient.
+Based on the above experiments, the usefulness of posture indication was verified according to the posture error and operation time.
+The usefulness of the switching instruction was verified by comparing the position error, posture error and operation time in each condition.
+Finally, the usefulness of the 3D head pointer as a whole was verified based on the position error, posture error and operation time.
 Section 3.4 describes these results.

-Results and discussion on optical see-through HMD
+Results and discussion on the optical transparent HMD

-Position indication error and posture indication error
+Position error and posture error

 The average values of the position and angle errors for each condition for the six subjects are shown in Figure 20.
 In this experiment, the tolerance was set assuming the same use of SRL as in the experiment discussed in Section 2.2.1, and the tolerance of the position indication was 3 cm.
-In the jamming hand of SRL, when reaching vertically to a cylindrical or spherical object, the success rate of grasping does not decrease if the angular error is within 30 ° [16].
+In the jamming hand of the SRL, when reaching vertically to a cylindrical or spherical object, the success rate for grasping did not decrease if the angular error was within 30 ° [16].